CerebralSeed/Neural-Splitting-with-Dice-Roll-in-Pytorch/README.md

 NN-Definitions.py is a copy of the custom code that makes up the Neural Splitting with Dice Roll.

 Research folder contains research done on the Neural Splitting and Dice Roll algorithms.

+*I am not in any way affiliated with Pytorch or Facebook.